“Vulnerability is not about fear and grief and disappointment. It is the birthplace of everything we’re hungry for. “ –Brene Brown

 “When we think we have been hurt by someone in the past, we build up defenses to protect ourselves from being hurt in the future.
 So the fearful past causes a fearful future and the past and future becomes one.” ~Alfred Hitchcock

-Brené Brown.
+My stance on this issue took a dramatic turn after I stumbled upon the work of celebrated author and speaker, Brené Brown.
 Her revolutionary work on vulnerability, shame and self-acceptance sheds light on these potentially awkward yet pivotal topics.
 It created a seismic shift in my perspective on what it really takes to love myself and receive love from others from a place of wholeheartedness.

-There are so many gems of wisdom that I picked up from her teachings, but one that really struck a chord with me was a key finding from her book, The Gift of Imperfection, which I quote here: “We cannot selectively numb emotions; when we numb the painful emotions, we also numb the positive emotions.
+There are so many gems of wisdom that I picked up from her teachings, but one that really struck a chord with me was a key finding from her book, The Gift of Imperfection, which I quote here: “We cannot selectively numb emotions; when we numb the painful emotions, we also numb the positive emotions.”

 In other words, if we block out negative emotions, we will also block out the possibility of experiencing enriching and fulfilling emotions such as love, joy and belonging.
 Our fear of intimacy will keep us away from all the sublime treasures that meaningful connections can offer.
 Taking refuge in a cold cave might protect us temporarily but without the warm fires of love and caring, we will eventually freeze.